- Front Row review

 and the point went stabbing clean through.”

-Accordingly — judging from what they’ve said and written — Peterson and O’Hare want to balance the overall effect of Homer’s poem, so that even in this shorter, punchier stage version, we get both sides, the excitement and devastation of battle.
+Accordingly — judging from what they’ve said and written — Peterson and O’Hare want to balance the overall effect of Homer’s poem, so that even in this shorter, punchier stage version, we get both sides, the excitement and the devastation of battle.

-But in performance, An Iliad is pretty one-sided: It packs a solidly anti-war wallop, something it’s hard to see Homer ever fully intending.
+But in actual performance, An Iliad is pretty one-sided: It packs a solidly anti-war wallop, something it’s hard to see Homer ever fully intending.
 (Hence, the changed title, An Iliad, an interpretation of The Iliad, one of many interpretations.)
 The play’s anti-war power builds and builds, not just because of the gore that Homer relished and we recoil from.
 The adapters also want to make Homer’s war alive and present for their modern audience.
 They slip us into the play, inserting us in Homer’s epic lists.